eCommerce: Shopping Events

 With high hopes for 2023 to reverse the previous year's stagnation, both Alibaba and JD fed the public with vague numbers after the fact.
 For instance, Alibaba's newsroom Alizila reported the number of parcels shipped and the number of orders for certain discount classifications, but none of these details allow for concrete conclusions about either GMV or revenue.

-Market analysis indicates that Chinese consumers did not plan to spend large amounts of money this year.
-Check out the next section for more details.
+Market analysis indicates that Chinese consumers did not plan to spend large amounts of money for Singles' Day 2023.
+See the next section for more details.

 Economic Climate: Consumer Reluctance to Increase Spending